SSH Access

 ```

-## Generating passwords for users
+## Generating Passwords for Users

-`--generate-random-password` to have Pangolin generate a random password when users are created on the device
+If you need a password generated for your user on the remote system (for example for sudo access), use `--ad-generate-random-password` to have Pangolin generate a random password when users are created on the device.

 ## FAQ